 Adopting the Dementia-Friendly Central Coast Framework in 2017 was the Council’s first step toward making Central Coast more dementia-Friendly.
 In an important second step in 2018, a Working Group made up of local representatives from service providers, community groups, people living with dementia and carers developed the Dementia-Friendly Central Coast Action Plan (the Action Plan).
 The Action Plan is a whole-of-community approach to make Central Coast more dementia-friendly.

 Since the development of the Action Plan in 2018, a project group co-designed and co-produced the Connect Café.
 With help from volunteer Café Assistants, the Connect Café was launched in June 2018 in order to support people living with dementia, carers and anyone in the community.
 In partnership with the Tasmanian Health Service, Dementia-Friendly Inclusion training sessions for businesses and community groups were developed and facilitated in 2019 and 2020.
 Dementia-Friendly Wayfinding/Directional Signage was also identified in the Action Plan.

-The initiative has garnered support at the Council to include dementia-friendly principles in the Council’s Signage Guidelines.
-New signage has been proposed for Ulverstone to help progress the initiative, which could bring about long-term results and benefits for older Central Coast residents and people living with dementia.
+This initiative has garnered support at the Council to include dementia-friendly principles in the Council’s Signage Guidelines, which could bring about long-term benefits for older Central Coast residents and people living with dementia.